Getting patients to post online reviews about physicians, dentists, chiropractors and other healthcare providers is easy if you follow the steps here.

 The system automatically contacts your patients via email or SMS text message with a one-question survey, then asks happy patients to write reviews and diverts unhappy patients back to you so you can address their concerns.

-ReputationStacker's Premium Plan was specifically built with healthcare providers in mind, in that it has an additional layer of encryption at the server level in order to be HIPAA and PIPEDA compliant.
+ReputationStacker's Professional Plan was specifically built with healthcare providers in mind, in that it has an additional layer of encryption at the server level in order to be HIPAA and PIPEDA compliant.

 Online Reviews And Privacy Concerns